Fanny Lumsden: Career

 In August 2012, Fanny Lumsden and the Thrillseekers released Autumn Lawn EP proceeded by the single "Firing Line".

 Lumsden's debut album, Small Town Big Shot, was released in September 2015 and nominated for the ARIA Award for Best Country Album at the ARIA Music Awards of 2016.
 The album produced two singles, "Soapbox" and "Land of Gold".
 Lumsden also won the CMC New OZ Music artist of the Year award.

 In 2017, Lumsden won her first Golden Guitar for New Talent of the Year.
 Later that year being nominated for another three Golden Guitars.

 Her second album Real Class Act was released in September 2017.
 The album won Best Country Album at the AIR Awards of 2018 and was nominated for Best Country Album at the ARIA Music Awards of 2018.

 On 13 March 2020, Lumsden released her third studio album titled Fallow.
 Fallow debuted at number 10 on the ARIA Charts.
 It won the ARIA Award for Best Country Album in 2020, 5 CMAA Golden Guitar Awards (including Album of the Year) in 2021 and the AIR Award for Best Country Album.

 In April 2023, Lumsden announced the forthcoming release of Hey Dawn, released on 4 August 2023.
+In June 2023 Lumsden performed for the first time in the UK, at the Glastonbury festival.

 In 2024, Lumsden performed a version of "Somebody That I Used to Know" on Spicks and Specks and began performing it at her shows to positive reactions.
 In June 2025, Lumsden released a recorded version.

+In June 2026, Lumsden released the single "Difficult Woman", recorded live in one take with just Fanny and her acoustic guitar.